dhopp1/nowcastLSTM/README.md

 # nowcastLSTM
+**New in v0.2.0**: ability to get feature contributions to the model and perform automatic hyperparameter tuning and variable selection, no need to write this outside of the library anymore.

 R wrapper for [nowcast_lstm](https://github.com/dhopp1/nowcast_lstm) Python library.
 [MATLAB](https://github.com/dhopp1/nowcast_lstm_matlab) and [Julia](https://github.com/dhopp1/NowcastLSTM.jl) wrappers also exist.
 Long short-term memory neural networks for economic nowcasting.
 More background in [this](https://unctad.org/webflyer/economic-nowcasting-long-short-term-memory-artificial-neural-networks-lstm) UNCTAD research paper.

 # Installation and set up